Student Ambassador Leadership (SAL) Program

 Come meet the SALs!
 The College of Natural Resources is welcoming students every Friday for lab tours and exploration of our classrooms and student resources.
 Our first tour this spring will be on February 23, 2018 at 2pm!
 Please RSVP here at least one day in advance prior to the tour date.
 SALs will guide you and your family while answering questions about transitioning to life at UC Berkeley.
 Tours depart from 241 Mulford Hall.
-For Spring 2017, tours will be every Friday from 2pm-4pm and please arrive 10 minutes early so we can check you in and give you informational materials.
-Please RSVP here so we can have a good idea of how large the tour groups will be!
+Spring 2017 tours are done for the semester!
+Thank you for your interest.
+Please check back in next semester for new tour dates.
+If you want to contact the SALs, please feel free to email us!

 Spring 2018 SALs' Office Hours

 Each of the SALs has office hours in 260 Mulford to chat with student about questions they have about the college, majors in CNR, and more.

 Katie and Alex: Friday 1-2pm, before the tour